Reviews You Can Rely On

 Not comfortable hanging

-The Blue Ice Addax is ideal for alpine or backcountry climbs that prioritize lightness and speed.
-This is the ultimate ultralight option, just as long as you aren't going to be hanging in your harness or rappelling through the night.
-It also works great for general mountaineering and glacier travel when you just need a harness for crevasse safety.
-Despite its lightweight design, it offers exceptional durability, defying expectations often associated with lighter gear, which carries the stigma of wearing out faster than heavier alternatives.
-With four gear loops, a haul loop, and ice clipper slots, it's a versatile and reliable choice for climbers looking to cut weight from their backcountry kit.
+The Blue Ice Addax is ideal for alpine or backcountry climbs when your top priorities are lightness and speed.
+This is the ultimate ultralight option, as long as you aren't planning to hang in your harness or rappel through the night.
+It works great for general mountaineering and glacier travel when you just need a harness for crevasse safety, and despite its lightweight design, it offers exceptional durability, defying expectations often associated with lighter gear.
+With four gear loops, a haul loop, and ice clipper slots, it's a reliable choice for climbers looking to cut weight from their backcountry kit.
+If such a specific harness design isn't appealing and you're more interested in one harness that provides excellent performance across a variety of climbing disciplines, we recommend the Arc'teryx AR-385a.

-But being one of the lightest harnesses on the market has its drawbacks.
+Being one of the lightest harnesses on the market has its drawbacks.
 Its minimalist design features a pretty slim waistbelt and leg loops that are not very comfortable to hang in for extended periods of time.
 That said, its breathable material will keep you from getting too sweaty during hot days of climbing or long travel days across glaciers.
 Although the Addax can technically do it all, it's not the best option for climbs that require a heavy double rack or big walls – that's better reserved for a harness with more padding and rigid gear loops, like the Blue Ice Cuesta.
-It's better to save the Addax for those fast-and-light missions where saving weight is key.
+The Addax is built for those fast-and-light missions where saving weight is key.

 Read more: Blue Ice Addax review